tylerfanelli/enhancements/107-tee-boot-attestation.md

 evidence.

 - SVSM fetches the TEE attestation report from the secure processor.
-- SVSM generates a key pair to receive encrypted results from the attestation server without the host being able to read/snoop on the results.
+- SVSM generates an ephemeral key pair to receive encrypted results from the attestation server without the host being able to read/snoop on the results.
-- SVSM hashes the public key pair into a part of the TEE attestation report.
+- SVSM calculates the hash of the ephemeral public key (fingerprint) and inserts into a part of the TEE attestation report.
-- SVSM POSTs the pre-boot attestation data (TEE report, key pair, wrapped disk key) to the keylime registrar's TEE attestation endpoint.
+- SVSM POSTs the pre-boot attestation data (TEE report, ephemeral public key, wrapped vTPM encryption key) to the Keylime registrar's TEE attestation endpoint.
 - Registrar attests TEE evidence.
+- If TEE attestation successful, registrar unwraps the vTPM encryption key, re-wraps the vTPM encryption key with the SVSM public key, and sends the re-wrapped key back to SVSM along with a success message.
+- SVSM unwraps the vTPM encryption key using the ephemeral private key, decrypts the vTPM state, unseal the disk encryption key against the vTPM state, decrypts the disk and is now able to boot
-- If TEE attestation successful, registrar decrypts disk key, re-encrypts the disk key with the SVSM key, and sends the re-encrypted key back to SVSM along with a success message.
-The registrar will also extend one of the vTPMs PCR registers (PCR 0 perhaps, although this is up for debate) to show proof of TEE attestation within the vTPM state itself.
+- SVSM will also extend one of the vTPMs PCR registers (PCR 0 perhaps, although this is up for debate) to show proof of TEE attestation within the vTPM state itself.
 - If unsuccessful, registrar informs SVSM of attestation failure.
 SVSM cannot decrypt root disk.

 Post-boot Attestation
 ---------------------

-With the CVM's OS booted and keylime agent started, no functional changes are requried by the agent.
-The agent has a view of the vTPM and will begin the keylime registration/activation/enrollment/runtime attestation phases as normal.
+With the CVM's OS booted and Keylime agent started, no functional changes are requried by the agent.
+The agent has a view of the vTPM and will begin the Keylime registration/activation/enrollment/runtime attestation phases as normal.

 However, recall that upon a successful pre-boot TEE attestation, the vTPM state will be extended (via a PCR) to show proof of successful pre-boot TEE